jeremybatesDC/vueGridBaseballCard/README.md

 -- really only need FUI on the 3 fields that have sliders: name, aside, footer wire - up sliders... (and, if you're having trouble binding like last time, at least just make 3 sep sliders for import/regference to keep this file samll yah?)

-stats table: move cursor to end.
+--> handler on table (maybe click -- is focus within an event?). check if tablget is an iput and -- don't want to add hander per cell stats table: move cursor to end.
 Very simple function.
 Just a metter of where best to put code/handler....
 If selectionEnd is less than selectionStart, then both are treated as the value of selectionEnd. elem.setSelectionRange(99, 99)